featherhttp/tutorial/README.md

 ```

 The preceding commands:

-  - Restores packages `npm i`.
+  - `npm i`: Restores packages using.
 Ignore the warning messages `npm i` generates.
-  - Starts the react app `npm start` and opens a browser window to the app that has no functionality.
+  - `npm start` : Starts the react app and opens a browser window to the app that has no functionality.
 Ignore the **Proxy error**, that will be addressed later in the tutorial.

   ![image](https://user-images.githubusercontent.com/2546640/75070087-86307c80-54c0-11ea-8012-c78813f1dfd6.png)

-Keep the React app running, it's needed for the back-end in the steps laster in this tutorial.
+Keep the React app running, it's needed for the backend in the steps laster in this tutorial.

 ## Build backend using FeatherHttp